 We don’t want anyone to curb their strong desire to give back, but you can do more by helping organizations that provide support services to families in need, and, instead of orphanages, visit community-based social enterprises that provide skills training to young people and their caregivers.
 One great example is the network of restaurants and other businesses run by Friends International across Southeast Asia.

-When more of us are informed about the orphanage industry, we will help each child’s right to grow up in a family or familiar community.
+When more of us are informed about the orphanage industry, we will help each child’s realize their right to grow up in a family or familiar community.

 Find out how you can be a responsible traveler in Cambodia with these 8 tips.